Saturday – Your First Day in Beer

 There’s plenty for kids, big and small, nearby.
 Pecorama, Crealy Adventure Park and The Donkey Sanctuary are all great fun.
 And of course, there’s Beer beach.
 If you find yourself beside the sea for lunch, then the crab sandwich at Ducky’s Beach Café is a must.
 And all you budding Rick Steins can collect the fish bar’s catch of the day to take home for dinner.
 Yes chef!
 Day 3 of your 8 days in Beer Devon.

 Pay a visit to Seaton Jurassic, an exciting new attraction, then hop aboard the historic narrow gauge tram to the ancient town of Colyton.
 The route runs through two nature reserves and the unspoilt scenery of the Axe Valley, so keep your eyes peeled for wildlife on the way.
 Day 4 of your 8 days in Beer guide.

 Wednesday – Visit Lyme Regis

 Head East to the magnificent, immaculate seaside fishing village of Lyme Regis.
-The harbour wall, known as the Cobb, provides a backdrop for many British period dramas.
-Plan lunch ahead to bag a sought-after window table at the renowned Mark Hix Oyster and Fish House.
+The harbour wall, known as the Cobb, provides a backdrop for many British period dramas. plan ahead to eat at one of the many restaurants Lyme has to offer.
 There’s still time to sample the best local vintages at Lyme Bay Winery or if you’re a Broadchurch fan, or just a fan of gorgeous beaches, a walk along the cliffs to West Bay is a must.
 Day 5 of your 8 days in Beer Devon.